Teknikio/Teknikio_Bluebird_Arduino/readme.md

 BSD license, check license.txt for more information.
 All text above must be included in any redistribution

 ## Installation
-To download. click the DOWNLOAD ZIP button, rename the uncompressed folder Bluebird_Circuit_Playground.
-Check that the Bluebird_Circuit_Playground folder contains Bluebird_Circuit_Playground.cpp and Bluebird_Circuit_Playground.h
+To download. click the DOWNLOAD ZIP button.
+Check that the Bluebird_Arduinio_Master folder contains Bluebird_Teknikio.cpp and Bluebird_Teknikio.h

-Place the Bluebird_Circuit_Playground library folder your arduinosketchfolder/libraries/ folder.
+Place the Bluebird_Teknikio library folder your arduinos/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.